Rectum: Structure

-The rectum is a part of the lower gastrointestinal tract.
+The human rectum is a part of the lower gastrointestinal tract.
 The rectum is a continuation of the sigmoid colon, and connects to the anus.
 The rectum follows the shape of the sacrum and ends in an expanded section called an ampulla where feces is stored before its release via the anal canal.
 An ampulla (from Latin bottle) is a cavity, or the dilated end of a duct, shaped like a Roman ampulla.
 The rectum joins with the sigmoid colon at the level of S3, and joins with the anal canal as it passes through the pelvic floor muscles.

 Unlike other portions of the colon, the rectum does not have distinct taeniae coli.
 The taeniae blend with one another in the sigmoid colon five centimeters above the rectum, becoming a singular longitudinal muscle that surrounds the rectum on all sides for its entire length.

 Blood supply and drainage

 The blood supply of the rectum changes between the top and bottom portions.
 The top two thirds is supplied by the superior rectal artery.
 The lower third is supplied by the middle and inferior rectal arteries.

 The superior rectal artery is a single artery that is a continuation of the inferior mesenteric artery, when it crosses the pelvic brim.
 It enters the mesorectum at the level of S3, and then splits into two branches, which run at the lateral back part of the rectum, and then the sides of the rectum.
 These then end in branches in the submucosa, which join with (anastamose) with branches of the middle and inferior rectal arteries.